 Interfund transactions and balances have been eliminated from the government-wide financial statements.
-In the funds statements, interfund transactions consist of transfers and primarily represent payments to the debt service fund from the general fund to finance the required debt service costs.
+In the funds statements, interfund transactions consist of transfers to the debt service fund from the general fund to finance the required debt service costs.

 6. Net Position and Fund Equity Classifications